Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A biopsy is the removal of cells or tissue to be examined under a microscope.
-This exam can show whether the tissue is cancerous.
-For colorectal cancer, the most common type of biopsy is an endoscopic biopsy, which is usually done during a colonoscopy.
-Other types of biopsies that your health care provider may use include a needle biopsy and a surgical biopsy.
+This exam can show if the tissue is cancer.
+For colorectal cancer, a biopsy is the only way to be sure of the diagnosis.
+The most common type of biopsy is an endoscopic biopsy.
+This is usually done during a colonoscopy.
+Other types of biopsies include a needle biopsy and a surgical biopsy.
+But these are not often used to diagnose colorectal cancer.
 Needle biopsies are sometimes used in other parts of the body to see if the cancer has spread.
 Surgical biopsies are used to take samples of large tumors.
 They are also used for tumors in hard-to-reach places.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR